 If you’ve been alive for more than a few years, you’ve surely heard this song.
 The mega-hit from South Korea is the definition of a viral video, as it quickly reached millions of daily views around the world a few months after release.
 Several celebrities spread it via social media, which was certainly a factor in its rise to popularity.

 “Gangnam Style” holds several YouTube records.
 It’s the most-viewed video (2,715,100,490 as of this writing) on YouTube, and was also the first video to hit a billion views.
 Its place on this list has more to do with its popularity than massive hate; its tiny dislike bar is a small mar on its overall legacy.
-Even though you’re probably sick of hearing it by now, you can’t deny that this is one catchy song.

 4. ‹ CORTANDO O BOTÃO DO YOUTUBE › by Aruan Felix